ParallelMaths/parallel/pages/9-03-lots-of-socks.md

 ---

-The first dice has to show 1, as all the other number are either prime or even or both, and the probability of this is 1/6.
-The second dice also has to show 1, so the chance that the both show 1 is 1/6 x 1/6 = 1/36 = 0.03.
+The first dice has to show 1, as all the other numbers are either prime or even or both, and the probability of this is 1/6.
+The second dice also has to show 1, so the chance that they both show 1 is 1/6 x 1/6 = 1/36 = 0.03.
 :::

 ::: problem id=1_5 marks=3